 - SERVQUAL has been developed to aid measurement of service quality.
 Based upon five criteria: reliability, responsiveness, courtesy, competence and tangibles.
 It is a multiple scale that aims to measure customer perceptions and expectations so the gap can be identified.
 The scale is simple to administer with respondents indicating their strength of agreement or disagreement to a series of statements about service quality using a likert scale.
-(Jobber, 1995).SERVQUAL is essentially method that involves conducting a sample survey of customers so that their perceived service quality for the organization in question.
+(Jobber, 1995).SERVQUAL is essentially method that involves conducting a sample survey of customers so that their perceived service needs are understood.
+And for measuring their perceptions of service quality for the organization in question.
 Customers are asked to answer numerous questions within each dimension that determines: - The relative importance of each attribute. - A measurement of performance expectations that would relate to an excellent company.